haberkern-lab/ethoVR/hardware-interface.md

 ---

-## Closed-loop updates of the animals virtual position using a spherical treadmill and FicTrack
+## Closed-loop updates of the animals virtual position
 We use a spherical treadmill for tracking walking behavior as described in detail in (Seelig et al., 2010).
 The ball was machine-cut from polyurethane foam (FR-7110, Last-A-Foam, General Plastics Manufacturing Company, Tacoma, WA, USA), weighted about 50 mg, and had a diameter of about 9 mm.
 The ball was resting on an air cushion maintained by a constant air flow (0.55 l/min, controlled with a mass flow controller by Alicat Scientific, Tucson, AZ, USA) to ensure low-friction rotations.

 To capture ball rotations created by the animal's walking maneuvres, we use [FicTrac](https://github.com/rjdmoore/fictrac) (Moore et al., 2014).
 FicTrac is an open-source, video-based ball tracking system.
 Full documentation for how to set up and use FicTrac can be found on [their website](https://github.com/rjdmoore/fictrac).
 We set up FicTrac to send the output to a socket port, where it could be read out by the VR software.